Guide on wellbeing: time management

 When we consider time a limited resource, it is easier for us to act intentionally with this precious resource.
 Here are some tools that you can use to increase the intentionality in your use of time:

-- Create monthly checklists: Make a list at the beginning of each month of the things that you would like to get done from your vision for the year.
+- Create monthly checklists: Make a list at the beginning of each month of the things that you would like to get done from your list of goals for the year.
 Make the list as clear and easily achievable as possible.
-Keep your checklist in a spot that you see regularly and remember to try to get excited about getting the tasks done as early as possible each month.
+Keep your checklist in a spot that you see regularly and motivate yourself by getting the tasks done as early as possible each month.

 - Plan goals for your week/day: Pick the goals from your monthly checklist, your calendar and your to-do lists that feel right to you on a specific day or week.
 Don’t cram too many things onto your list, and instead pick 1-3 things that are really important.